Britain's FTSE extends losses after oil and mining stocks fall

 The FTSE 100 raced to a record high of 7,122.74 points in

-April but has since lost ground, affected by signs of a slowdown
+April but has since lost ground, impacted by signs of a slowdown

 in China - the world's second biggest economy - and uncertainty